-Though it’s set up to cater primarily to tourists, Marum is not found in the main throngs of Siem Reap’s tourist stomping grounds but rather a 10-minute tuk tuk ride from the Old Market area located by the pagoda Wat Polanka.
-A somewhat unexpected traditional wooden villa awaits; with gardens and an outdoor patio seating area it seems like you’ve stumbled across a rather sumptuous private home.
+Though it has been set up to cater primarily to tourists, Marum is not found in the main throng of Siem Reap’s tourist stomping grounds but rather just beside Wat Polanka pagoda, a short 10-minute tuk tuk ride from the Old Market area.
+A somewhat unexpected traditional wooden villa awaits.
+With gardens and an outdoor patio seating area it seems like you’ve stumbled across a rather sumptuous private home.
 Trees are draped with fairy lights and Marum is illuminated, an enchanting first impression best felt at night, although the restaurant opens at 11:00 for lunch.

-Following in the creative footsteps of the sister training school restaurants in the Tree Alliance, Marum is no less inventive with their approach of tapas-style dishes serving up some of the best local flavours with a twist.
+Marum is the fifth training restaurant established by Kaliyann Mith and carries on the creative traditions with tapas-style dishes serving up some of the best local flavours with a twist.
 If you can’t contemplate the idea of sharing, a short selection of ‘Bigger Dishes’ starting at US$5.75 may entice instead.

-By choosing a selection from their broad range of small plates you can brave the red ant tree fritters with prahok dip (US$3.75) without having to commit fully to something quite so exotic.
-Should you need retreat to a more comforting and familiar palate, you can always sample items such as barbecue pork spare ribs with apple and radish salad (US$5.50).
+By choosing a selection from their broad range of small plates you can brave the red ant tree fritters with prahok dip ($3.75) without having to commit fully to something quite so exotic.
+Should you need retreat to a more comforting and familiar palate, you can always sample items such as barbecue pork spare ribs with apple and radish salad ($5.50).

-If this kind of original food appeal, do make sure you also pencil in a visit over at Cuisine Wat Dam Nak for a fine-dining experience, with its weekly changing set-menu using fresh seasonal produce.
+If this kind of original food appeals, do make sure you also pencil in a visit over at Cuisine Wat Damnak for a fine-dining experience, with its weekly changing set-menu using fresh seasonal produce.

-On site in the separate neighbouring building is the Friends International NGO shop, so as you wait for dessert check out the silver spoons reshaped into funky earrings or their colourful cook books should you feel inspired to get creative in the kitchen yourself.
+On site in the separate neighbouring building is the Friends International NGO shop, so as you wait for dessert check out the silver spoons reshaped into funky earrings, bags and other nik-naks or their colourful cook books should you feel inspired to get creative in the kitchen yourself.

 Jump to a destination